snowplow/snowplowanalytics.com/_posts/2018-08-23-snowplow-rdb-loader-r30-released-with-stability-improvements/index.md

 Stay tuned for more information on processing manifest and how to use it along with its official announcement.

 <h2 id="other">5.
 Other improvements</h2>

 * RDB Shredder with enabled cross-batch deduplication does not automatically create DynamoDB event manifest anymore [#62][issue-62]
 * Fixed a bug, where Loader would fail in JDBC password could be interpreted as invalid regular expression [#87][issue-87]

 <h2 id="upgrading">6.
 Upgrading</h2>

+To make use of the new version, you will need to update your EmrEtlRunner configuration, and also the storage target configuration for either Redshift or Postgres.

+<h3>EmrEtlRunner</h3>

 If you are using EmrEtlRunner, you'll need to update your `config.yml` file: